Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Introduction

-Here, we present a CSD-based method to systematically and objectively adjust the stability of a given state of a simulated system.
-We do so by considering dynamics on the combination of the models phase and parameter space.
-As described in detail in the following, we create a feedback loop between the local stability of the system's state and its parameter values.
+Our method considers dynamics on the combination of a model's phase and parameter space.
+As described in detail in the following sections, we create a feedback loop between the local stability of the system's state and its parameter values.
 Based on a certain initial state of the system and its parameters, our method determines the direction in parameter space where the system most effectively loses (or gains) stability under certain observational or physical constraints.
-Our general approach to this problem is to find a local parameter-dependent model which effectively describes the dynamics of an observable close to the stable state of interest, and then use this model to find a new parameter combination which increases or decreases the stability of the given equilibrium state.
-We note that our approach resembles many applications in control theory \cite{Astroem1973, Baumeister2018}, but with the target of altering the stability of the system, instead of keeping it in a functioning regime.

-Using the CSD phenomenon makes our approach for targeted and objective model (re-)calibration highly efficient; as we will show below, our method scales polynomially with the numbers of parameters, whereas a brute-force approach would scale expnentially (the curse of dimensionality).
-This increase in efficiency is crucial in particular for non-differentiable models where gradients of model output with respect to parameter changes cannot be computed, as in the case for state-of-the-art climate and Earth system models \cite{Gelbrecht2023,Shen2023}.
+Our general approach to this problem is to find a local parameter-dependent autoregressive model which effectively describes the dynamics of an observable close to the stable state of interest, and then use this model to find a new parameter combination which increases or decreases the stability of the given equilibrium state.
+Using the CSD phenomenon makes our approach for targeted and objective model (re-)calibration highly efficient; as we will show below, our method scales polynomially with the numbers of parameters, whereas a brute-force perturbed-parameter ensemble approach would scale exponentially (the ``curse of dimensionality'').

-We describe our method in its most general way in the following section, and then apply it to two example systems, demonstrate its efficiency and discuss the implications of our results.
+We describe our method in its most general way in the following section, and then apply it to two example systems featuring multistability, demonstrate its efficiency, and discuss the implications of our results.
+Our study is accompanied by public code that can also be applied to other systems (see below).